elf1293/DalMUG/_posts/2018-2-15-standardized-taxonomy.md

 ---
 published: true
-post_snippet: Parks et al. look to fix problems with existing taxonomy... they propose a novel standardized bacterial taxonomy based on a concatenated protein phylogeny.
+post_snippet: Parks et al. look to fix problems with existing taxonomy.
+They propose a novel standardized bacterial taxonomy based on a concatenated protein phylogeny.
 title: A novel standardized bacterial taxonomy based on genome phylogeny
 ---